-5.11.
+We found evidence of upgrading controls in lab buildings over the past several years to make them more energy efficient and reduce the amount of air flowing through the labs, reducing energy consumption for heating, fan power and cooling.
+Labs in two buildings have been upgraded and a project in another lab building is currently being wrapped up.
+0 5.11.
 Does your institution's endowment portfolio investments include fossil-fuel companies?
-4 The institution is entirely divested from fossil fuels and has made a commitment to reinvest divested funds into renewable energy companies or renewable energy campus initiatives.
-3 The institution is entirely divested from fossil fuels.
-2 The institution has partially divested from fossil fuel companies or has made a commitment to fully divest , but currently still has fossil fuel investments.
-1 The institution has not divested from fossil-fuel companies, but faculty and/or students are conducting organized advocacy for divestment.
-0 Yes, the institution has investments with fossil-fuel companies and there have been no efforts to change that.
+The institution is entirely divested from fossil fuels and has made a commitment to reinvest divested funds into renewable energy companies or renewable energy campus initiatives.
+(4 points) The institution is entirely divested from fossil fuels.
+(3 points) The institution has partially divested from fossil fuel companies or has made a commitment to fully divest, but currently still has fossil fuel investments.
+(2 points) The institution has not divested from fossil-fuel companies, but faculty and/or students are conducting organised advocacy for divestment.
+(1 point) Yes, the institution has investments with fossil-fuel companies and there have been no efforts to change that.
+(0 points) 2 Score Assigned: